asleepinglion/ouro/README.md

 - **Automatic Routing** Requests route to controller methods automatically.
 A simple underscore prefix allows some methods to remain internal and unexposed.

-- **Authentication** Incorporates Passport.JS and allows you to configure an authenticaton strategy of your choosing via a configuration file.
+- **Authentication** Incorporates Custom Authentication Hooks allowing you to implement whatever authentication method works for you.
+The default provided example demonstrates a token based approach.

 - **Public Methods** A simple array on the controller lets you configure specific methods to bypass authentication and remain open to the public.